Team

 Our dedicated and diverse staff with lived-experience works tirelessly to meet the needs of our participants.
 We not only employ people who use drugs, but we also center their voices when developing policy and programming.
 Learn more about them below.

-Sam's thought leadership has garnered attention from major media outlets, including CNN, NPR, ABC, FOX, New York Times, and The New Yorker.
-He is also a co-author of several peer-reviewed articles that contribute to the fields of harm reduction and social services.
+Sam is a sought-after speaker and thought leader whose work has been featured by major media outlets including CNN, NPR, ABC, FOX, The New York Times, and The New Yorker.
+He is also a co-author of several peer-reviewed publications advancing the field of harm reduction.
+In 2023, TIME magazine named Sam one of the 100 Most Influential People in the World, recognizing his profound impact at the intersection of public health and social equity.

 Dr. Brent Gibson is the Senior Director of Information, Research, and Evaluation at OnPoint NYC.